 Non-U.S. Currency Risk.
 Non-U.S. currencies may decline relative to the U.S. dollar and affect a Fund's investments in non-U.S. currencies, in securities that are denominated in non-U.S. currencies, in securities of issuers that are exposed to non-U.S. currencies, or in derivatives that provide exposure to non-U.S. currencies.
 When a given currency depreciates against the U.S. dollar, the value of securities denominated in that currency typically declines.
 A U.S. dollar-denominated depositary receipt is exposed to currency risk if the security underlying it is denominated in a non-U.S. currency.
 Currency depreciation may affect the value of U.S. securities if their issuers have exposure to non-U.S. currencies and non-U.S. issuers may similarly be exposed to currencies other than those in which their securities are denominated and the country in which they are domiciled.
-Shelton Capital Management or in the case of the Shelton Green Alpha Fund, Green Alpha Advisors, may not be able to accurately estimate an issuer's non-U.S. currency exposure.
+Shelton Capital Management may not be able to accurately estimate an issuer's non-U.S. currency exposure.